ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 This should allow for events to be mapped full JSON objects which look just like regular, legacy messages so that they can be consumed by applications without any change.

 For upgrades and more advance uses we added an `encoding enum` that defines known values for arbitrary data (`0`), JSON (`1`) and CBOR (`2`).
-CBOR _should_ be good at converting it's values to JSON for integration and backwards compatability to other parts of the SSB stack.
+CBOR _should_ be good at converting it's values to JSON for integration and backwards compatibility to other parts of the SSB stack.

 # Definitions for SSB